couchbaselabs/docs-ng/content/couchbase-sdk-java-1.2/getting-started.markdown

  1. Create a project in your favorite IDE and set up the dependencies.

- 1. Write a simple program that demonstrates how to connect to Couchbase Server and save some documents.
+ 2. Write a simple program that demonstrates how to connect to Couchbase Server and save some documents.

- 1. Write a program that demonstrates how to use create, read, update, and delete (CRUD) operations on documents in combination with JSON serialization and deserialization.
+ 3. Write a program that demonstrates how to use create, read, update, and delete (CRUD) operations on documents in combination with JSON serialization and deserialization.

- 1. Explore some of the API methods that provide more specialized functions.
+ 4. Explore some of the API methods that provide more specialized functions.

-At this point we assume that you have a Couchbase Server 2.2 release running and you have the **beer-sample** bucket configured.
+At this point we assume that you have a Couchbase Server 2.2 release (or later) running and you have the **beer-sample** bucket configured.
 If you need help setting up everything, see the following documents: